Campus junior overcomes Ewing’s Sarcoma

 Lindsay had already endured a three month round of chemo and an invasive surgery but was about to head face on into another six month round of chemo.
 She had a conflict with her decision to do a second round, and still had a few more miles on the journey.

-Check back on The Feather for the second part of the article.
+Check back on The Feather for Lindsay Weimer shares success story of cancer battle, part 2.

 For more articles, read Feather continues to compete, looks to engage with community events and Students share Christmas break activities.@thefeather, Instagram @thefeatheronline and Facebook @thefeatheronline.